-Named for a Paiute Indian chief who helped thousands of pioneers make their journey westward, Truckee suits all tastes with its blend of historic, authentic and contemporary vibes.
+Named after a Paiute Indian chief who helped thousands of pioneers make their journey westward, Truckee suits all tastes with its blend of historic, authentic and contemporary vibes.

 From its spectacular views surrounding Donner Lake to its quaint downtown district, the area boasts six ski resorts, as well as the scenic Truckee River and nearby majestic Lake Tahoe.

-Hiking and biking trails, as well as epic rolling green golf courses and deep blue bountiful fishing spots, attract throngs of year-round visitors, and serves as the perfect base camp for a myriad of outdoor adventures, all just minutes from Truckee’s downtown district.
+Hiking and biking trails, as well as epic rolling green golf courses and deep blue bountiful fishing spots, attract crowds of year-round visitors and serves as the perfect base camp for a myriad of outdoor adventures, all just minutes from Truckee’s downtown district.

 With its unique restaurants and shops set in authentic historic buildings, the downtown district is the heart and soul of Truckee.

-Once the industrial center for a gritty railroad town, today downtown is an epicenter of activity, where visitors can browse dozens of independently owned and operated shops and dine in delectable eateries.
+Once the industrial center of a gritty railroad town, today downtown is an epicenter of activity, where visitors can browse dozens of independently owned and operated shops and dine in delectable eateries.

 There are also several museums in the downtown area, including the Truckee Railroad Museum, Truckee-Donner Historical Society and Old Jail Museum, and the Kid Zone Museum.

-Just a short distance from downtown, nestled in the Sierra Nevada Mountains, is Donner Memorial State Park with its 2.7 mile long freshwater lake, Emigrant Trail Museum, the Donner Party’s Murphy family cabin site and Pioneer Monument built to commemorate those who braved the elements and hardships to come to California from the east in the mid-1800s.
+Just a short distance from downtown, nestled in the Sierra Nevada Mountains, is Donner Memorial State Park with its 2.7 miles long freshwater lake, Emigrant Trail Museum, the Donner Party’s Murphy family cabin site.
+Pioneer Monument built to commemorate those who braved the elements and hardships to come to California from the east in the mid-1800s.